-The Georgia State Income Tax Credit Program for Rehabilitated Historic Properties provides a state tax credit equal to 25 percent of qualified rehabilitation costs (QREs) with project credit caps set at $300,000, $5 million, and $10 million.
+The Georgia State Income Tax Credit Program for Rehabilitated Historic Properties provides a state tax credit equal to 25 percent of qualified rehabilitation expenditures (QREs) with project credit caps set at $300,000, $5 million, and $10 million.
 To receive the $10 million cap, the project must generate 200 or more full-time, permanent jobs or $5 million in annual payroll.

-Aggregate cap ($300,000 credit cap): None
+Aggregate cap ($300,000 credit cap): none

 Aggregate cap ($5 million and $10 million credit caps): $25 million annually for all projects